spryker/documentation/202009.0/dc47c7d7-2dea-4365-bba5-7e65bc9cfc4e.md

 This endpoint allows authenticating as a company user.

+## Installation
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Glue API: Company Account Feature Integration](https://documentation.spryker.com/docs/glue-api-company-account-api-feature-integration).

 ## Authenticate as a company user

 To authenticate as a company user, send the request: